 The department was recently awarded an Edward Byrne Memorial Justice Assistance Grant (JAG) which will cover the cost of replacing the 14-year old radios currently in use to new 30 amp units with 10 times more functionality.
 The department is also working on securing funding in order to obtain new bullet-proof vests.

-The next major goal of the department is to bring 911 services to the reservation.
-Right now when residents of the reservation dial 911 they are directed to county services and the sheriff’s department will respond.
-By instituting a tribal 911, residents within the boundary of the reservation would have tribal responders.
-The addition of 911 services on the reservation could lead to the hiring of at least 4 more dispatchers.
+The next major goal of the department is to bring 911 services to the common land.
+Right now when residents of the common land dial 911 they are directed to county services and the sheriff’s department will respond.
+By instituting a tribal 911, residents within the boundary of the common land would have tribal responders.
+The addition of 911 services on the common land could lead to the hiring of at least 4 more dispatchers.

 For the past two summers, local youth have had the opportunity to participate in the grant-funded Tribal PD Youth day camp.
 The camp is one-week long and provides participants with many hands-on experiences such as learning how to be a detective, using simulation goggles, visiting the police and fire stations and for fun, the children go fishing and attend a Kansas City Royal’s baseball game.

 Three times a year the department offers a Hunter Safety Course, with classes at a 100% participation rate.
 The department is also able to provide free car seats to tribal members through grant funding and will be distributing another 150 seats this year.

 In December 2018, the department sponsored a sealed bid vehicle auction consisting of 14 different vehicles.
 Tribal elders and veterans were given the first chance to place bids, then after one week, the general public was allowed to bid on remaining inventory.
 Over $22,000 was raised through the event.